 Why Each Proceeding Stands on Its Own

-Arizona's probate system is designed to move efficiently.
-Rather than bundling every question about an estate into one massive case, the law treats each proceeding as independent.
-A petition to probate a will does not depend on a separate petition to appoint a personal representative, and neither one waits for the other to resolve.
+Arizona's probate system moves efficiently.
+The law treats each proceeding as independent.
+A petition to probate a will does not depend on a separate petition to appoint a personal representative.

 Each proceeding before the court or registrar is independent of any other proceeding involving the same estate.